Plus an instructors seminar on Sunday!

 Most, if not all, martial arts systems have some kind of time requirement for grading to the next belt.
 At the lower levels (kyu) it might be just a couple of months before the student is allowed to test again.

 At black belt (dan) the time between tests is measured in years.
-A…Continue
+A typical time in grade is; 2 years between first and second degree, 3 years between…Continue

 Added by Dave McNeill on May 31, 2018 at 7:48pm — No Comments

 In the early 2000s Tom Callos and I were talking at a coffee shop in Reno when he mentioned something he was thinking of doing.
-He called it the Ultimate Black Belt Test, and when he explained what it consisted of I told him he was crazy, because no one in their right mind would do such outrageous things…Continue
+He called it the Ultimate Black Belt Test, and when he explained what it consisted of I told him he was crazy, because no one in their right mind would do such outrageous things over a year.

 Added by Dave McNeill on April 9, 2018 at 10:34am — No Comments